Public Bid Traffic Update

 Continuing into Saskatchewan (SK), the traffic towards the end of 2020 actually picked up over the 2019 values.
 Given the much smaller amount of public tendering in general, this province tends to be significantly more volatile then its neighbors.
 The start of 2021 has been quite strong with a significant rise in tendering activity following the trends towards the end of 2020.
 This is cooling off however towards the end of Q2 and is likely to continue relatively flat to minor reductions in traffic as the year continues.

 Jumping further into Ontario (ON), we can clearly see Ontario continues to be the economic engine in Canada with by far the largest overall tender traffic values.
-There was fairly significant volatility in the early quarters of 2020 however the year ended off with some slight gains over 2019 values.
+There was fairly significant volatility in the early quarters of 2020, however, the year ended off with some slight gains over 2019 values.
 That trend has shown a significant uptick in traffic in 2021 both in Q1 and and Q2.
-In a similar trend to the other provinces there has been a cooling in the amount of tender traffic towards the end of Q2.
-The values are still well above 2020 and it will be interesting to see if this trend caries through the end of 2021.
+In a similar trend to the other provinces, there has been a cooling in the amount of tender traffic towards the end of Q2.
+The values are still well above 2020 and it will be interesting to see if this trend carries through the end of 2021.